intel-analytics/ipex-llm/python/llm/example/CPU/Speculative-Decoding/mixtral/README.md

 When the day of the conference arrived, Maya was filled with a mixture of excitement and nerves.
 She spent hours rehearsing her speech and fine-tuning her ideas, making sure that she had everything just right.
 Finally, after what felt like an eternity, it was time for her to take the stage.
 As she stepped up to the podium, Maya could feel the energy of the crowd surging around her.
 She took a deep breath and began to speak, her voice strong and clear as she outlined the challenges and opportunities facing society in the age of technology.
 She spoke passionately about the need for responsible innovation and the importance of considering the ethical implications of our actions, and she inspired many people in the audience to take up this cause and make a difference in their own lives.
 Overall, Maya's speech was a resounding success, and she received countless messages of gratitude and appreciation from those who had heard her speak.
 She knew that there was still much work to be done, but she felt hopeful about the future and the role that technology could play in creating a better world for all.
 As Maya left the stage and made her way back to her seat, she couldn't help but feel a sense of pride and accomplishment at what she had just accomplished.
+She knew that her words had the power to inspire others and make a real difference in the world, and she was grateful for the opportunity to have played a part in this important work.[/INST]

+[INST] <<SYS>>
+You are a helpful assistant.
+Please continue writing the below story.
+<</SYS>>
+As Maya made her way back to her seat, she couldn't help but feel a sense of pride and accomplishment at what she had just accomplished.
 She knew that her words had the power to inspire others and make a real difference in the world, and she was grateful for the opportunity to have played a part in this important work.
-As she reflected on the day's events, Maya felt a deep sense of satisfaction and purpose.
-She knew that she had a long and challenging road ahead of her, but she was determined to continue working towards a better future for all.
-She was confident that, with the help of others who shared her vision and values, she would be able to make a real difference in the world and leave a lasting legacy for generations to come.
+As she sat down, she noticed a man sitting a few rows behind her.
+He was tall and handsome, with dark hair and piercing blue eyes.
+E2E Generation time xx.xxxxs
 Tokens generated 128
-E2E Generation time xx.xxxxs
 First token latency xx.xxxxs
 ```